 Delaware Breastfeeding Laws

 Mothers in Delaware have the right to breastfeed in any public or private place they’re allowed to be.
 Delaware’s workplace lactation accommodation legislation is equal to, but does not exceed, the federal FLSA’s PUMP Act—which provides workplace lactation accommodation protections for all breastfeeding employees.
+But DE law does provide protections for incarcerated mothers.

 DE Breastfeeding Laws: In Public